 Studying history at the University of Kansas will expand your mind.
 Our course offerings introduce students to Ottoman sultans, African slaves, brutal inquisitors, democratic pirates, satirical anarchists, Samurai warriors, Chairman Mao, 60's radicals, Holocaust survivors, Eastern European Communists and urban criminals.
 Students can take courses on the history of sexuality, natural disasters, wars, and plagues.
 With 26 tenured and tenure-track faculty, the Department of History covers the globe.

 But studying history is more than just an entertaining adventure.
 Training in historical research, analysis, and writing develops skills that are essential in our information economy, and this preparation is especially useful to students planning to pursue graduate training and careers in law, public policy, business, journalism, education, and a universe of other possibilities, as our recent undergraduate and graduate alumni throughout the world can attest.

 The Department of History at KU offers an outstanding undergraduate program with approximately 215 majors and an additional group of 115 History minors.
 These students are taught by faculty who consistently win awards for their teaching as well as their research.
 Beyond the introductory level, class sizes are small, including two required seminars that are capped at fifteen students each, and the optional Senior Honors Thesis, which features direct one-on-one advising with a faculty mentor.

-Our graduate program has consistently ranked in the top 25 among public research universities.
+Our graduate program is currently ranked in the top 20 among public research universities.
 With an average of 50 graduate students enrolled, we are primarily a doctoral program, granting Ph.D. degrees in standard geographical areas such as the United States, Europe, Asia, Africa, the Middle East, and Latin America, as well as in thematic fields such as world history, Atlantic world, military, environmental, and gender.
 Recent Ph.D. recipients have gone on to tenure-track positions at research universities, liberal arts colleges, junior colleges, and a variety of non-academic careers.